A Guide For Growing AEC Firms

 Don’t Let “No” Fade Into the Background

 It’s easy to remember and track the projects you pursue—you’ve got a full record of pitches, meetings, and materials to remind you.
-But it’s just as worthwhile to track the times you say no to bidding on a project.
+But tracking the times you say no to bidding on a project is just as worthwhile.
 Why?
 Because it creates a clear picture of all of your interactions with a client.
 If you’re not tracking how often you refuse to bid on projects, you may end up saying no too many times, leading clients to drop you from their proposal/bid cycles.

 Record every decision in Salesforce, whether or not you decide to move forward.
 Use this data to build a detailed record of your RFP/ITB activities.
 Over time, you might spot trends that could indicate whether a specific client or type of project is worth pursuing while staying aware of the health of your client relationships.